-Graphical User Interfaces: 2D, 3D, and Web3D
+| Graphical User Interfaces: 2D, 3D, and Web3Dby Larry Rosenthal, cube productions inc.

 The principles

-Web3D developers/designers should become familiar with the differences
+of 2D and 3D interfaces and communications: Web3D developers/designers should become familiar with the differences

 and similarities of 2D and 3D interfaces and communications.
 The